|

 Normally, we hold on to our feelings and thoughts which is a form of identification.
 We think that whatever feelings and thoughts we experience, are ours, and as a result we take almost everything in life personally.
 This identification causes us a lot of unhappiness.

-The enlightened mind has transcended this illusion and sees things the way they really are.
+The enlightened mind has transcended that delusion and sees things the way they really are.
 When the body is in pain for example, the enlightened mind is aware of the pain, only to let it go.
 While normal consciousness would resist the physical pain and create a lot of unhappiness around it, which can be called psychological pain.

-We're thinking non-stop and totally identified with our thoughts.
-The enlightened consciousness on the other hand doesn't get stuck in thinking.
+We are thinking non-stop and totally identify with our thoughts.
+The enlightened consciousness on the other hand, doesn't get stuck in thinking.
 Instead, thinking is only used when needed.
 When there are no thoughts there's only awareness of the present moment, which is a soothing state of mind.

 Best of luck!